chaseruskin/orbit/docs/src/commands/get.md

 When no output options are specified, this command by default will display the unit's declaration.

+A design unit must visible in order for it to return the respective code snippets.
+When fetching a design unit that exists within the local ip, it can be any visibility.
+When fetching a design unit that exists outside of the local ip, its visibility must be "public".
+Design units that are set to "protected" or "private" visibility are not allowed to be referenced across ips.

 Exporting the unit's declaration information can be accomplished by using the `--json` option.
 The valid json is produced with minimal formatting for encouragement to be processed by other programs.